Scott Thompson

 Career highlights

-Advising Wellington Gateway Partnership on all aspects of Transmission Gully project, the first roading project in New Zealand procured through a Public Private Partnership (PPP) model.
+Advising the contractor (Wellington Gateway Partnership) of the Transmission Gully project on an array of project delivery matters, disputes, and litigation.
+This is the first roading project in New Zealand procured through a Public Private Partnership (PPP) model.
 It is a key component of the Wellington Northern Corridor Road of National Significance.

-Representing Jacobs in multiple arbitrations and alternative dispute resolution processes on all New Zealand based projects.
+Represented Jacobs in High Court, arbitrations and alternative dispute resolution processes on all New Zealand based projects.
+Some recent highlights include:

 Affiliations